-Statement of Cultural Heritage Value or Interest Design or Physical Value:
+Design or Physical Value:

 The building is an early local example of reinforced concrete construction in the area.
 Constructed primarily of concrete, the building is clad with brick infill spandrel panels within bays beneath the tripartite glazing system.
-The limestone cladding of the concrete structural frame in the recent 2019 works retains similar historical forms and proportions.
+The reinforced concrete structural frame was originally exposed, but the 2019 work has clad the frame with limestone to retain similar historical forms and proportions.
 The reinforced concrete construction afforded the building an extensive use of windows which provides natural lighting.
 The windows consist of a tripartite glazing system (Originally, the eastern portion of the building had six over six double hung sash windows in sets of three.
 The western portion of the building had a similar tripartite sash, but with each third composed of 16 to 20 fixed panes, with the exception of the center panels.
 The center panels consists of a center pivot six panel casement windows.
 The 2019 redevelopment includes a prefinished aluminum tripartite glazing system on the majority of upper floors, thus replicating the appearance of the c.1911 glazing.)
 The Walker Power Building has an asymmetrical massing with three bays on east end and six on the west end, with recessed bay with tower on the south side of the building, and another five storey tower on the southwest corner of the building with an additional unenclosed "sixth" storey.
 It enjoys an otherwise generally uniform rhythm of bays on all sides (other than the new entrance on the Riverfront side).
 A railroad turntable feature is located on the northwest end of the building footprint (Original built heritage and archaeological feature.)